 Hawaii is one of my very favorite travel destinations.
 It is expensive, but thanks to travel hacking, I have been able to return year after year for next to nothing.
 We’ve previously shared how to use Marriott points to stay in Hawaii as well as Hyatt points.
-Today, we are going to share how you can stay at Hilton hotels in Hawaii using points.
+Today, we will share how you can stay at Hilton hotels in Hawaii using points.
 There are some really great Hilton hotels on the Hawaiian islands.
 In this post, we’ll go over all of those hotels, how much they cost, and how you can get points to stay for free.
 There are a couple of things I really like about Hilton.
 First, they don’t charge resort fees on award stays, and second, you get the 5th night free on award stays!

 There are four Hilton credit cards.
 They are all issued by American Express.

-The Hilton Honors card is their no annual fee card.
+The Hilton Honors card is their no-annual fee card.
 It has a current bonus of 100,000 points plus a $100 statement credit.
 This is a fantastic bonus for no annual fee!

-They also offer the Hilton Surpass card which has a $95 annual fee.
+They also offer the Hilton Surpass card, which has a $95 annual fee.
 The current bonus is 150,000 points plus a $150 statement credit.
-This card comes with Hilton Gold status which includes free breakfast for 2 and room upgrades based on availability.
+This card comes with Hilton Gold status, which includes free breakfast for 2 and room upgrades based on availability.
 With this card, you’ll also get 10 Priority Pass lounge visits each year.
-Additionally, if you spend $15,000 on the card a year you’ll get a free weekend night award that can be used at almost any Hilton hotel.
+Additionally, if you spend $15,000 on the card a year, you’ll get a free weekend night award that can be used at almost any Hilton hotel.

-The Hilton Aspire is the luxury Hilton card.
+The Hilton Aspire is a luxury Hilton card.
 It has an annual fee of $450.
 The card comes with Hilton Diamond status.
 This means you will get room upgrades (including suites), free breakfast, hotel lounge access, and a welcome gift at your hotel.
 Each year you will get a free weekend night award that can be used at almost any Hilton hotel.
 You’ll also get a $250 airline incidental credit and a $250 Hilton resort credit each year.

 Hilton actually doesn’t have an award chart.
 They have an explorer tool that allows you to search by destination and the number of points you would like to use.
-This will give you an idea of what you could expect to pay but prices can vary so always check your dates using the standard booking search engine.
+This will give you an idea of what you could expect to pay, but prices can vary, so always check your dates using the standard booking search engine.

 Here is what comes up when I search for Hilton hotels in Hawaii using the Points Explorer tool.
 These are just a few of the hotels.
 The tool doesn’t show Hilton Grand Vacation properties which are also bookable with points.
 You’ll want to search the Hilton site to see how much those cost per night.

 Hilton points are valued at about .05 cents each.
 Below you have the Ocean Tower by Hilton Grand Vacations.
-The price for one night is $183, $40 resort fee, and $43 in taxes for a total of $267.
+The price for one night is $183, a $40 resort fee and $43 in taxes for a total of $267.
 If I used points, it would cost 85,000.
 That puts a value of about .03 cents per point.
 That is a really poor evaluation.
 I would not use my points to stay here.